syncfusion-content/asp.netmvc-docs/aspnetmvc/SunburstChart/Public-methods-and-events.md

 ### DataLabelRendering

-Fires before rendering the datalabel, you can use `DataLabelRendering` event.
+Fires before rendering the data label, you can use `DataLabelRendering` event.

 {% highlight CSHTML %}